Last updated 8 May 2024

 Status and trend

-The figure shows all sampling stations used in the calculation of the average yearly biomass of zooplankton for the years 1997-2021.
+The figure shows all sampling stations used in the calculation of the average yearly biomass of zooplankton for the years 1997-2023.
 The colour of the dots indicates the different areas in the data set.
 The areas south and east of Svalbard (orange) and west and north of Svalbard (green) are analysed separately (see figure) | The figure is made by Espen Strand, Institute of Marine Research, using ggOceanMaps (Vihtakari, 2022) in R (R Core Team, 2022).

 In the area west and north of Svalbard, shown as green dots on the map, only data from 2009 is available.
 The biomass in this area can be relatively high and at the same time the spread is also often significant.
-In 2014 and 2015, the result shows a relatively high total biomass, at the same time the variation for the different size fractions are high in those years, and few observations are noted in 2015.
+In 2014 and 2015, the result shows a relatively high total biomass, at the same time the variation for the different size fractions is significant in those years, and few observations are noted in 2015.
 We cannot see any clear trends for the period 2009-2021 in the data set for the area west and north of Svalbard.

 Causal factors